rezozero/starting-blocks/README.md

 ## Use as vendor lib (bower)

-Before using *starting-blocks* in your project as a dependency.
+Before using *Starting Blocks* in your project as a dependency.
 You’ll need to declare paths for each JS file you’ll need and to **create your own** `bootstrap.js` and `main.js` files.
 Some of this lib files will be located in `bower_components` folder and so they won’t be available anymore from your project path.
 Solution is to add them to your